Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Split Tangent Submersions

+What we call split $T$-submersions have been studied in tangent category theory already: a notable and important example justifying and placing this level of generality appeared in \cite{BenVectorBundles} when MacAdam used weak pullbacks to study submersions of smooth manifolds and prove, using the language of retractive display systems, that vector bundles in $\SMan$ correspond to differential bundles.
+However, as we indicated earlier, these maps require quite a strong technical condition to exist: they need the map $f:X \to Y$ to have the horizontal descent $\theta_f$ have a \emph{global} section andnot merely a local section.
+As such, it is generally only possible in $\SMan$ to have split $T$-submersions correspond to maps $f:X \to Y$ between paracompact smooth manifolds \emph{or} maps $f$ which admit a connection\footnote{We will prove below that to give a split $T$-submersion in $\SMan$ is equivalent to giving a submersion $f:X \to Y$ which admits a smooth partition of unity.}.

-Alternatively to working in differential geometry, we will see below in algebraic contexts that meeting arbitrary maps in maximally transverse ways is much more subtle than the concept initially indicates.
-In $\CAlg{R}$ for a commutative rig $R$ we will find that $f:A \to B$ is a submersion precisely when it is surjective with a linear section.
+Despite these warnings above, in alternative contexts to differential geometry, we will see below in algebraic settings that meeting arbitrary maps in maximally transverse ways with global sections is much more subtle than one may initially expect.
+In $\CAlg{R}$, for a commutative rig $R$, we will find that $f:A \to B$ is a submersion precisely when it is surjective with a linear section.
 Additionally, when given a commutative rig $R$ and a map $f:A \to B$ in $\CAlg{R}$, in $\CAlg{R}^{\op}$ we will see that $f$ is a submersion precisely when $\Kah{B}{R}$ is a split extension of $\Kah{B}{A}$ by $\Kah{A}{R} \otimes_A B$ in $\Mod{B}$.
-When $R$ is a commutative ring, this is related to studying when the map $f$ is formally smooth relative to $R$.
+When $R$ is a commutative ring, this is related to studying when the map $f$ is formally smooth relative to $R$ \cite[D{\'e}finition 19.9.1]{EGA04}\footnote{We will go through this further later, but a warning to our readers: being formally smooth relative to $R$ is a significantly weaker property than a morphism being formally smooth in the slice category over $R$.}.
 What is common to all perspectives, however, is that submersions arise from weak pullbacks in each respective tangent category.